 If you are adjusting ad copy, weaker signals may be enough.
 If you are redesigning pricing, entering a new segment, changing fulfillment logic, or repositioning the business, you need stronger signal quality and repeated evidence over time.

 Imagine a company selling B2B software to smaller service businesses.
-It wants to understand why one competitor is gaining traction without engaging in guesswork.
+It wants to understand why one competitor is gaining traction without relying on guesswork.

-Step one: build a competitor set of eight to twelve companies.
-Split them into direct, adjacent, and aspirational groups.
+Step one: build the competitor set.
+Select eight to twelve companies and split them into direct, adjacent, and aspirational groups.
 Direct competitors serve the same buyer.
 Adjacent competitors solve a neighboring problem.
-Aspirational competitors may be operating at a higher maturity level but reveal where the category could move.
+Aspirational competitors may operate at a higher maturity level but reveal where the category could move.

 Step three: collect public artifacts monthly.
-Save copies of homepage language, pricing tables, FAQ pages, help-center structure, featured integrations, customer reviews, and any visible product announcements or packaging shifts.
+Save copies of homepage language, pricing tables, FAQ pages, help-center structure, integrations, customer reviews, and visible product announcements.

 Step four: use AI to normalize observations.
 Convert messy notes into a consistent matrix.
 Ask the model to classify each observation using the Signal Ladder and highlight examples of Disclosure Delta.

 Step five: compare over time.
-Where is Pattern Drift visible?
+Look for Pattern Drift.
 Are multiple competitors simplifying pricing?
 Are more of them moving toward implementation support?
-Is the language shifting from “features” to “time-to-value”?
+Is language shifting from “features” to “time-to-value”?
 Are case studies focusing on one vertical repeatedly?

 Step six: make one concrete decision.
 For example, narrow the offer to one segment, simplify the plan structure, strengthen proof around one operational outcome, or create a comparison page that addresses the most repeated friction in the category.